podlaszczyk/server/README.md

 # build image

-Currently image is 6.5 GB due to many unused dependecies and shall be dramatically reduced.
+Currently image is around 1.1 GB.
+This is development image.
+There is possibility to reduce number of unecessary dependencies.

 ### example build command